4nYuj1n/4nYuj1n.github.io/content/writeups/2025_Securinets/Cancers/_index.md

   return result;
 }
 ```
-great, so the first part of the encryption will be deterministic to the length of the plaintext, lets now we look into the 2nd part of the encryption which will be another XOR
+great, so the first part of the encryption will be deterministic to the length of the plaintext, lets now look into the 2nd part of the encryption which will be another XOR

 ```
 for ( i = *(_DWORD *)((char *)&v53[-2] + (((214013 * v5 + 171715) >> 14) & 0xC)); v11; --v11 )